steph-inners/steph-inners.github.io/index.md

 ## Free remote cross-platform Minecraft server hosting
 I have no affiliation with this site, just good experiences: https://bedocker.com

+## Favorite quotes

+- "The principles may be simple, but many who discover principles are quick to confuse them with applications.
+To discover a common principle is the first lesson.
+To apply it is the work of a lifetime.
+To confuse the discovery with that lifetime is the business model of Medium.com, and discernibly not the business of the serious commuter." -- from *The City Commute: The Art & Science of Life's Most Tedious Journey* by Peter Hunt Welch

 ## Recipes I make when my parents are over for dinner
 These recipes serve (at least) 4 people and still taste good with onions, garlic, and mushrooms removed (allergies are a bummer).
 I get garlic-free and onion-free stocks, sauces and dressings from [Fody Foods](https://www.fodyfoods.com/)